abdullahalsuwailim/mini-rag/README.md

 ## just to make sure
-- u can use windows or linux not mac
+- u can use windows or linux not mac.